DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-30-managing-accredited-providers-on-behalf-of-training-partners.md

 The second step requires users to enter details about the accredited provider.

-This information is used on Find postgraduate teacher training and can include:
+This information is used on Find postgraduate teacher training (Find) and can include:

-- SOMETHING
-- SOMETHING
-- SOMETHING
+- a short description of how the providers work together
+- any academic specialities, awards or achievements the accredited provider may have

 Users must enter 100 words or fewer.